-- Yamada had a wastewater discharge intensity of 4.7 m per square metre of factory floor area, representing a 2% increase from the previous year.
-Increase in wastewater discharge is in line with the increase in water consumption. - Yamada had a water consumption intensity of 5.5 m per square metre of factory floor area, representing a 2% increase from the previous year.
-The Group only had a slight increase in water consumption despite increased sales, due to greater awareness amongst our employees to conserve water in their daily activities.
+- 100% of our wastewater discharge met the local emission standards. - Yamada had a wastewater discharge intensity of 14 litres per square metre of factory floor area, representing a 13% decrease from the previous year.
+Decrease in wastewater discharge is in line with the decrease in water consumption for production. - Yamada had a water consumption intensity of 16 litres per square metre of factory floor area, representing a 13% decrease from the previous year.
+The decrease in water consumption is in line with decreased sales during the year.